khanhtra/Game-of-Life/README.md

 1. Open two terminal windows and use command "cd" to locate files

-2. Use command "java -jar GraphicsServer.jar 7777" in one window, the user should see "Listening on port 7777" on the console
+2. Use command "java -jar GraphicsServerv2.jar" in one window, the user should see "Listening on port 7777" on the console

-3. User command "make" in the other terminal window
+3. Use command "make" in the other terminal window

 4. An executable file "**gol.exe**" should be present in the location you've used "cd" on

-5. To run the "**gol.exe**" use command "./gol "file name", where file name is the name of the text file you wish to run the program with
+5. To run the "**CASimulator.exe**" use command "./CASimulator" in the console

-    _Note: Text files should be of format: rows, cols, array[rows][cols] in that order, see "blinker.txt" in the repo for an example._

-6. A display should pop up in a separate window and display a representation of a grid specified in the text file in step 5.
+6. A display should pop up in a separate window

-7. Pressing enter on the same window as step 5 will simulate one step of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), keep pressing enter to simulate more steps.
+7. Click on given buttons to simulate your desired action

-8. To disconnect the program and display, press any character followed by enter.
+8. Re-run program by using step 5.

-9. Go through steps 2-5 to rerun the program.